Facebook's Sheryl Sandberg On Data Privacy Fail: 'We Were Way Too Idealistic'

 "I think what really matters is that we learn from what's happened.
 Security is an ongoing game," she said.

 It is a game that will continue to challenge the company.
-"You build something, someone's going to try to get around it.
+"You build something; someone's going to try to get around it.
 This is going to keep happening," Sandberg said.

 Sandberg has been criticized in recent weeks for her absence from the growing global debate about Facebook's failure to protect user privacy and what it must do to move forward.